Harshavardhan-BV/webserver-configs/README.md

 ---
 ## Services
 If you're using my compose-files, I recommend starting the SWAG container first.
 If you don't want it, you can expose the ports by referring to the respective docs. **DO NOT EXPOSE THESE PORTS PUBLICLY**.
+The compose-files contain additional comments, so check them before following the instruction below.
+While the comments can stay in *.yml files, you'll need to remove the comments in the .env files.

 ### Exposed
 #### [SWAG](https://github.com/linuxserver/docker-swag)
 SWAG (Secure Web Access Gateway) is an image containing Nginx + Certbot.
 Nginx can be used as a webserver as well as a reverse proxy.
-Certbot provides SSL (HTTPS) certificates that are validated by letsencrypt and performs it's renewal automatically.
+Certbot provides SSL (HTTPS) certificates that are validated by Let's Encrypt (or ZeroSSL) and performs it's renewal automatically.
+This image also has a built-in fail2ban to IP ban based on set rules.
 One must never expose ports directly for web-services and a reverse proxy with HTTPS is necessary for such cases.
 Look for some other docker image if you plan to use your own external CA authorized or self signed (you monster) certificates.

 **Instructions:**
+- Change the email, url and subdomains (comma seperated) in the [.env](./compose-files/swag/.env) file
 - Start the container with `sudo docker-compose up -d`
-- Add the reverse proxy configurations.
+- Add the reverse proxy configurations in ./swag_configs/nginx/proxy-confs/.
 You can rename the app.subdomain.conf.sample to app.subdomain.conf to activate them.
-I've added additional modifications/headers which I've uploaded.
-You'll need the additional local.conf and x-secure.conf if so
+I've added additional modifications/headers to the files I use to improve security and I've uploaded them.
+You'll need the additional [local.conf](./swag_configs/nginx/local.conf) and [x-secure.conf](./swag/swag_configs/nginx/x-secure.conf) if so
-- [x-secure.conf](./swag_configs/nginx/x-secure.conf) contains HTTP headers that are meant to increase security and mitigate Cross-site scripting attacks.
-They are commented out in [ssl.conf](./swag_configs/nginx/ssl.conf) but since some web-apps implement their own headers, this was moved to a seperate file to enable on case basis
+- [x-secure.conf](./swag/swag_configs/nginx/x-secure.conf) contains HTTP headers that are meant to increase security and mitigate cross-site scripting attacks.
+They are commented out in [ssl.conf](./swag/swag_configs/nginx/ssl.conf) but since some web-apps implement their own headers, this was moved to a seperate file to enable on a case basis
-- [local.conf](./swag_configs/nginx/local.conf) contains configurations to limit only to LAN
+- [local.conf](./swag/swag_configs/nginx/local.conf) contains configurations to limit only to LAN
-- (Optional) I've enabled HSTS by removing the comment-out in [ssl.conf](./swag_configs/nginx/ssl.conf) and submited it for [preload](https://hstspreload.org/).
+- (Optional) I've enabled HSTS by removing the comment-out in [ssl.conf](./swag/swag_configs/nginx/ssl.conf) and submited it for [preload](https://hstspreload.org/) afterwards.
 This ensures that all connections to the domain and subdomains are strictly HTTPS by hard-coding it every major browser.
-But if for some reason you lose HTTPS, the browser will refuse to load the site
+But if for some reason you lose HTTPS, the browser will refuse to load the
+- I've also enabled opt out of Google's FLoC by removing the comment-out in [ssl.conf](./swag/swag_configs/nginx/ssl.conf) for that as well
+- Restart the container with `sudo docker restart swag` for the changes to take effect

 **To-Do:**
 - [ ] fail2ban for services